w3c/scribejs/README.md

 * use the user-level configuration for the more personal entries like `ghname`, `ghemail`, and `ghtoken`. **This is especially important for `ghtoken` which should *never* be part of any repository in clear text** (in fact, GitHub catches those occurrences and invalidates those tokens immediately…)
 * use the command line for the right date (which is used by the script to retrieve the IRC log) and for the switch whether the output should be a local file (possibly modified locally and committed to the GitHub repository manually) or whether it should be committed automatically.
 Note that, obviously, the `gh*` type keys can be ignored if the user choses to never commit minutes automatically on GitHub.

 There is a [JSON schema](schemas/config_schema.json) to validate the configuration file.
-The validation is also done run-time, and the script stops if it hits an erroneous configuration file.
+The validation is also done run-time; the script warns (on `stderr`) if the configuration file is invalid, and a minimal default configuration is used instead.

 ### [Choice of the output](id:output)